 Congress had overridden Herbert Hoover’s veto of a veterans’ compensation act early in 1932, which provided some relief for ex-servicemen, but also fueled sentiment for having payments made in cash.
 Such requests were swiftly rejected by Republican leaders who believed that such irresponsible action would only deepen the nation’s woes.
-Tanks in march In late May, a group of veterans numbering around 1,000 came to Washington, D.C. to lobby for their cause.
+In late May, a group of veterans numbering around 1,000 came to Washington, D.C. to lobby for their cause.
 Many of these were unemployed and homeless, and they vowed to remain in the nation’s capital until favorable legislation was passed.
 As the weeks went by, the so-called Bonus Expeditionary Force (BEF) grew to more than 17,000.
 Many of these took up residence at a camp outside of the city on the banks of the Anacostia River*; others made homes for themselves in vacant government buildings and even on the lawn of the Capitol.
 Despite the swelling numbers, the on-going demonstrations remained essentially peaceful.
 On June 15, the House of Representatives passed the Patman Bonus Bill, a measure authorizing the printing of $2.4 billion in fiat money to be used for cashing out the veterans’ bonus certificates.
 This relief measure was promptly stopped cold in the Senate.
 Before adjourning for their summer recess, both houses of Congress offered a meager gesture to the veterans by agreeing to provide them with transportation money for returning to their homes.
 Most of the veterans were exhausted by their stay in the sweltering capital and accepted the funds; however, about 2,000 determined protestors remained.
 Metropolitan police were called in to disperse this remnant and violence erupted that resulted in the deaths of two policemen and two veterans.
 Hoover feared that the country was on the verge of descending into mob rule and that an assortment of radicals was in the forefront of the movement.
 On July 28, the depleted Bonus Army marched down Pennsylvania Avenue, chanting,

 Hoover rang the bell,